-- A. Verify that field measurements are as shown on the drawings. - B. Verify that mounting surfaces are ready to receive support and attachment components. - C. Verify that conditions are satisfactory for installation prior to starting work.
+- A. Verify that field measurements are as indicated. - B. Verify that mounting surfaces are ready to receive support and attachment components. - C. Verify that conditions are satisfactory for installation prior to starting work.

-A. Install products in accordance with manufacturer's instructions.
+- A. Install products in accordance with manufacturer's instructions. - B. Perform work in accordance with NECA 1 (general workmanship). - C. Provide independent support from building structure.
+Do not provide support from piping, ductwork, or other systems. - D. Unless specifically indicated or approved by Architect/Engineer, do not provide support from suspended ceiling support system or ceiling grid. - E. Unless specifically indicated or approved by Architect/Engineer, do not provide support from roof deck.

-- B. Install support and attachment components in a neat and workmanlike manner in accordance with NECA 1. - C. Provide independent support from building structure.
-Do not provide support from piping, ductwork, or other systems. - D. Unless specifically indicated or approved by Architect/Engineer, do not provide support from suspended ceiling support system or ceiling grid. - E. Unless specifically indicated or approved by Architect/Engineer, do not provide support from roof deck. - F. Do not penetrate or otherwise notch or cut structural members without approval of Structural Engineer. - G. Equipment Support and Attachment: - 1.
+- F. Do not penetrate or otherwise notch or cut structural members without approval of Structural Engineer. - G. Equipment Support and Attachment: - 1.
 Use metal fabricated supports or supports assembled from metal channel (strut) to support equipment as required. - 2.
-Use metal channel (strut) secured to studs to support equipment surface-mounted on hollow stud walls when wall strength is not sufficient to resist pull-out. - 3.
+Use metal channel (strut) secured to study to support equipment surface-mounted on hollow stud walls when wall strength is not sufficient to resist pull-out. - 3.
 Use metal channel (strut) to support surface-mounted equipment in wet or damp locations to provide space between equipment and mounting surface. - 4.
 Securely fasten floor-mounted equipment.
 Do not install equipment such that it relies on its own weight for support. - H. Secure fasteners according to manufacturer's recommended torque settings. - I. Remove temporary supports. - J. Do not use power-actuated anchors. - K. Do not drill or cut structural members. - L. Fabricate supports from structural steel or steel channel.
 Rigidly weld members or use hexagon head bolts to present neat appearance with adequate strength and rigidity.
 Use spring lock washers under all nuts. - M. Install surface-mounted cabinets and panelboards with minimum of four anchors. - N. In wet and damp locations use steel channel supports to stand cabinets and panelboards one inch off wall. - O. Use sheet metal channel to bridge studs above and below cabinets and panelboards recessed in hollow partitions.